 My primary interests are in social cognition: how do we represent knowledge about one another and reason with that knowledge?
-What principles and cognitive processes underlie our interactions?
 How do individuals organize themselves into structured collectives?
-How do conventions emerge within those structures?
+How do conventions and norms emerge within those structures?

-- A quantitative approach to configural features in perceptual organization (with James Townsend and Joseph Houpt)
+- perceptual organization (with James Townsend and Joseph Houpt)

-- Computational models and measures of information diffusion in brain networks (with Olaf Sporns and Joaquin Goñi)
+- information diffusion in brain networks (with Olaf Sporns and Joaquin Goñi)

 - collective behavior & convention-formation (with Rob Goldstone)